-While us lazy Americans lob some butter on our corn and call it a day, Mexican nationals are totally ‘extra’ when it comes to their beloved elotes.
+While us Americans may throw some butter on our corn and call it a day, Mexican nationals are totally ‘extra’ when it comes to their beloved elote.

-In a nutshell, Mexican street corn is corn left on the husk, grilled or roasted to blistery perfection, then served on a skewer for easy enjoyment.
+In a nutshell, Mexican street corn is an ear of corn left on the husk, grilled or roasted to blistery perfection, then served on a skewer for easy enjoyment.
 After cooking, kernels are slathered in a mixture of mayonnaise, crema, lime juice, chili powder, cilantro, salt and other staple Mexican ingredients.
-Once this glorious glue is in place, the cob is rolled in semi-soft cojita cheese, resulting in a perfectly textured exterior.
+Once this glorious mixture is in place, the cob is rolled in crumbled cojita cheese, resulting in a perfectly textured exterior.

 Sometimes kernels are taken off the cob, at which point the dish is called ‘esquites.’
 Same bold flavors—just a different way of devouring.

-While ingredients may be slightly different from vendor to vendor, Mexican street corn always captures the same idea: quick, delicious snacking on a stick.
+While ingredients may slightly differ among street vendors, Mexican street corn always captures the same idea: quick, delicious snacking on a stick.